Ally Bank Review - Everything You Need to Know

 The Bottom Line

-Benefits Ally Bank is a solid option for anybody who wants free online banking.
+Benefits In our review, we found that Ally Bank is a solid option for anybody that wants free online banking.
 Interest rates aren’t always the highest, but they’re competitive, so you can earn a decent return without putting effort into chasing rates.
-With 24/7 customer service and a well-designed site that explains almost everything, you know what to expect with Ally Bank—or you can get the answer easily.
+With 24/7 customer service and a well-designed site that explains almost everything, you know what to expect with Ally Bank (or you can get the answer easily).

-Drawbacks The main weak point might be the Money Market Account, which pays less than savings, and less than other banks like Discover and Capital One 360.
+Drawbacks The main weak point might be the money market, which pays less than savings, and less than other banks like Discover and Capital One 360.
 If you need a high money market rate, it may make sense to look elsewhere.
-Alternatively, you can keep the bulk of your money in Ally’s Savings Account or a liquid CD—and transfer money to the Checking or Money Market Account when you need it.
+Alternatively, you can keep the bulk of your money in Ally’s savings account or a liquid CD—and transfer money to checking or the money market when you need it.